shoui520/shoui520.github.io/docs/vn-android.md

 9. Keep clicking on `Next` until you reach the `additional task and options` window.
 Here, you'll uncheck all 4 boxes within the `system tray icons` field.
 10. Install all the files in the `Visual C` folder.
 11. After installing them, go back to the location where you downloaded the `basic ExaGear files` and run `MPsetup`.
 12. Continue clicking on `Next` until it installs.
 Usually, the first installation attempt ends in an error.
-If that's the case for you, click again and try to install until it succeeds.
+If that's the case for you, click again and try to install it until it succeeds.
 13. Now you can run your game!

-First of all, I'd like to remind you that it was quite a hassle testing all of this.
+First of all, I'd like to remind you that it was quite a hassle to test all of this.
 If you encounter any errors, just ping me (@elderruna) on TMW's Discord, and we can sort it out there.
 Now, back to the emulator, haha.
 Well, you'll install the game as you normally would on PC.
 I recommend getting 32-bit VNs that don't require installation where you only need to open the executable.
 It's also worth mentioning that not all VNs work on it.
-You need to experiment to see how it goes or look through some forums, such as Reddit, where people discuss compatibility of some VNs with Exagear.
+You need to experiment to see how it goes or look through some forums, such as Reddit, where people discuss the VN compatibility with Exagear.

 ### Winlator